DIY Dish Soap Bar Recipe

 1. Scrap each dish into the compost to remove food remains before washing.

-5. To rinse fill another medium to large bowl with warm water.
+5. To rinse, fill another medium to large bowl with warm water.
 Add a drop or two of white distilled vinegar to work as a rinse aid.
-Place it in the other side of the sink or the top left corner if you have a full farmhouse sink.
+Place it on the other side of the sink or the top left corner if you have a full farmhouse sink.
 Dip each cleaned dish into the bowl to rinse.
-Towel or air dry clean dishes.
+Towel or air-dry clean dishes.

 As you can see there are a few different ways to use solid dish soap.
 But, no matter which way you go about it, you’re already making a sustainable choice using an eco friendly dish soap bar!